-The Committee on Climate Change (CCC) recommends a new target for the UK: net zero greenhouse gas emissions by 2050.
-A net zero emissions target will deliver on the commitment that the UK made by signing the Paris Agreement.
+The Committee on Climate Change (CCC) recommends a new target for the UK: net zero emissions by 2050.
+The target will deliver on the commitment that the UK made by signing the Paris Agreement.
 It is achievable with known technologies, alongside improvements in people’s lives, and within the expected economic cost that Parliament accepted when it legislated the existing 2050 target for an 80% reduction from 1990.

 However, this is only possible if clear, stable and well-designed policies to reduce emissions further are introduced across the economy without delay.
 Current policy is insufficient for even the existing targets.
 On 2 May 2019, the Committee published its advice to Government on a Net Zero target for the UK, read the full report here.